 Unfortunately, our bodies do not have the enzymes needed to digest sugar alcohols, and as a result, they can cause digestive problems.
 According to research published in the International Journal of Dentistry, these sugar alcohols can cause bloating, gas, as well as having a laxative effect.

-Therefore, you should try to stay clear of any form of sugar-free chewing gum, and instead opt for ginger mints or peppermints for a fresher breath.
+Therefore, you should try to stay clear of any form of sugar-free chewing gum, and instead opt for ginger mints or peppermints for fresher breath.

 7. Adopt a Low-FODMAP diet